storybookjs/react-native/addons/options/README.md

 // Option defaults:
 setOptions({
   /**
-   * string name to display in the top left corner
+   * name to display in the top left corner
    * @type {String}
    */
   name: 'Storybook',
   /**
-   * URL for string in top left corner to link to
+   * URL for name in top left corner to link to
    * @type {String}
    */
   url: '#',